 Commentary: The Wuhan virus clock is running down on scientists

-JAKARTA: Scientists are still trying to analyse a new strain of coronavirus that caused a pneumonia outbreak in China, with over 400 people in China infected and nine people dead as of Wednesday (Jan 22).
+JAKARTA: Scientists are still trying to analyse a new strain of coronavirus that caused a pneumonia outbreak in China, with more than 400 people in China infected and nine people dead as of Wednesday (Jan 22).

 The outbreak started in Wuhan, the capital city of Hubei Province in December.